uiri/Gunboat-Diplomacy/README.md

       Astronomy/Rocketry (only increases when Space Center built) - missile effectiveness, increases espionage

-    Each unit has a certain level from 1 to 3 - AKA level 3 militia, level 1 fighter, level 2 tank
+    Each land or air unit has a certain level from 1 to 3 - AKA level 3 militia, level 1 fighter, level 2 tank

       Applies all of the player's units

+      NOT NAVAL UNITS

       Player can only assign a certain amount of upgrades, depending on techs